R3Conclave/conclave-core-sdk/docs/docs/running-hello-world.md

     On a Linux machine that meets the [system requirements](enclave-modes.md#system-requirements), you can run your app in all the modes the same way as in mock mode.

-=== "macOS"
+=== "macOS/Windows"

-    You need a Linux environment to run the host in simulation mode.
-This section describes how to create such an environment using Conclave's Docker integration.
+    Conclave needs a Linux environment to run the host in simulation mode.
+But you don't need to do anything as long as Docker is installed on your system.
+You can run the host and client as we did for mock mode.
+The only differences are that the host will be run from inside the container, and the host JAR will be named `host-simulation.jar` rather than `host-mock.jar`.

     !!!Note
         * You need Docker to run the *host* on macOS.
 You can run the *client* on macOS without Docker.